Molyneux

-Molyneux (/ˈmɒlᵻnjuː/; Old French: De Molines or De Moulins) is a French surname.
+Molyneux (/ˈmɒlᵻnjuː/; Old French: De Molines or De Moulins) is a surname of French origin.
 The surname has been linked primarily to a large French family that settled in Lancashire, England.
-By the 14th century the Molyneux family had split into three main branches; the Lancashire line, who became the Earls of Sefton, the Nottingham line, and the Calais line, from those remaining in France.
+By the 14th century the Molyneux family had split into three main branches: the Lancashire line, who became the Earls of Sefton; the Nottingham line; and the Calais line, from those remaining in France.
 There was also a branch of the family who were Irish baronets.

 Etymology and history

 The ancestors of the Molyneaux family arrived in England in medieval times.
 The name "de Molines" or "de Moulins", Old French in origin, meaning "Mill", and eventually changed into "Molyneux".
 The early historical background of the family is sparse, coming from scattered genealogical, historical, and archaeological sources, composed of a mixture of legend, romanticized literary invention, and fact.
 Some historians deduce the de Moulins came from Moulineaux-sur-Seine, near Rouen, in Normandy.